Dance Fundamentals (Preps)

 Technique and Anatomy

 Prioritising our students’ well-being has led us to consider other ways in which we can provide support.
 Our Technique and Anatomy class has been established to focus on strength, flexibility and correct alignment.
 Through repetitive movement practice, Pilates and informative discussions, students in this class gain a broader understanding about the mechanics of the body.
 We have seen immense improvement in participants of this class and would like to encourage more seniors to take up this opportunity.
+Currently running in workshop format.

 New in 2018, this class is available to students who wish to increase their performance opportunities.
 These students represent Dance Habit at events and community festivals throughout the year.
 Please note that a costume fee may also apply to enrolments in this class.
 To be eligible, students must be enrolled in a minimum of two other classes, including x1 Ballet and x1 Jazz (Pre-Senior) or three other classes, including x1 Ballet and x1 Jazz (Senior).
 Performance Group is for passionate students who desire to take their dancing to the next level.

 Private lessons are available on request for students of all ages.
 These are useful for students joining technical classes from an older age or enrolling mid-year.
-They are also great for students who desire some one-on-one tuition and an extra challenge!
+They are also great for students who desire some one-on-one tuition for an extra challenge!
 Private lesson fees vary depending on the teacher selected.
 Please enquire at the office or by email for more information.